 ‘A sudden and unforeseen Medical Condition that requires immediate Treatment.
 An Emergency no longer exists when medical evidence indicates that You are able to return to Your Home Country or continue with Your visit in Canada.’

 Yes.
 If your super visa application is denied, we will provide you with a full premium refund for your policy.
 To complete the refund, we require a copy of your visa denial letter.

 When you purchase online, there is a Medical Questionnaire that you must complete in order to qualify for coverage under the policy.

 Please see pages 3 and 4 of the policy booklet.
 If you do not meet the Eligibility Requirements listed, you are not eligible to purchase the policy.

 If you have a pre-existing condition and would like to purchase the Premier Plan, be sure your condition is eligible for coverage by reading the ‘Policy Exclusions’ section of the policy booklet.

 No. You must pay in full for the amount of days you require at the time of purchase.
-There is no option available to pay for your plan in monthly instalments.
+There is no option available to pay for your plan in monthly installments.